-They are dentists who specialize in doing root canals.
+Endodontists are dentists who specialize in doing root canals.
 Whether to refer you to a specialist for the root canal therapy procedure is at the discretion of the general dentist.
 Endodontists mainly do root canals, but they also retreat root canals that failed, treat internal and external resorption, and do endodontic surgery such as apicoectomies, hemisections, and root amputations.
 They can also remove broken endodontic files and most have microscopes to help detect fractures.
+Many also have CBCTs (cone beam computed tomography) which can show images in 3-D, to help get a better idea what the canals and roots of the tooth look like, and where they are located.

 GENERAL DENTISTS DOING ROOT CANALS: